 Have you ever wondered how many users a web server can handle per day?
 Have you wondered what if your boss asks you to do the same for about 100 users?
 I know no one will ever wonder about anything like that.

 But this will make you understand the importance of JMeter.
 Obviously, it’s not possible or feasible to arrange 100 users using google.com for performance testing.
 This is where JMeter comes to your rescue.
 It simulates the behaviour of real users and tests the performance of your site.

 So, JMeter 5.2 is the latest version of the testing tool released last year.
 Although its predecessor, JMeter 5.1 didn’t lack much, this new version took the performance a notch higher.
 For this, have a glance at the key features of JMeter 5.2.

-What’s new In JMeter 5.2?
+What’s new In Apache JMeter 5.2?
 Top 6 features to appreciate?

-- The addition of some non-functional changes related to the code infrastructure of the JMeter.
+- The latest features in Apache JMeter 5.2 include the addition of some non-functional changes related to the code infrastructure of the JMeter.
 This includes migration from the subversion to Git and the build action from Apache Ant to Gradle.
 This is a useful addition to the JMeter community.